Management of autism: Educational interventions

 Several educational intervention methods are available, as discussed below.
 They can take place at home, at school, or at a center devoted to autism treatment; they can be implemented by parents, teachers, speech and language therapists, and occupational therapists.
 A 2007 study found that augmenting a center-based program with weekly home visits by a special education teacher improved cognitive development and behavior.

 Many intervention studies have methodological limitations, such as small sample sizes and inconsistent outcome measures, making it difficult to draw definitive conclusions about efficacy.
 Although many psychosocial interventions have some positive evidence, suggesting that some form of treatment is preferable to no treatment, the methodological quality of systematic reviews of these studies has generally been poor, their clinical results are mostly tentative, and there is little evidence for the relative effectiveness of treatment options.
 Concerns about outcome measures, such as their inconsistent use, most greatly affect how the results of scientific studies are interpreted.
 A 2009 Minnesota study found that parents follow behavioral treatment recommendations significantly less often than they follow medical recommendations, and that they adhere more often to reinforcement than to punishment recommendations.
 Intensive, sustained special education programs and behavior therapy early in life can help children acquire self-care, social, and job skills, and often improve functioning and decrease symptom severity and maladaptive behaviors; claims that intervention by around age three years is crucial are not substantiated.
 Mind-body therapies are frequently utilized by autistic individuals.
 However, there remains a lack of comprehensive examination into the specific types of mind-body therapies used for ASD and their intended outcomes.

+TEACCH

+Treatment and Education of Autistic and Related Communication Handicapped Children (TEACCH), which has come to be called "structured teaching", emphasizes structure by using organized physical environments, predictably sequenced activities, visual schedules and visually structured activities, and structured work/activity systems where each child can practice various tasks.
+Parents are taught to implement the treatment at home.
+It is effective at improving some skills, such as social skills and fine motor skills, but studies disagree about whether it is effective at improving other skills, such as communication and daily living skills.
+TEACCH programs also reduce parental stress.